Logiqx/gps-details/docs/devices/coros/firmware/README.md

 ### May - Jun 2024

-The 3.04xx.0 releases exhibit smoothing issues on Airoha watches, similar to Garmin watches in 2022.
+The 3.04xx.0 releases exhibit major smoothing issues on Airoha watches, reminiscent of Garmin watches in 2022.

 |          | APEX Pro   | VERTIX | APEX 2 | APEX 2 Pro | VERTIX 2 / 2S |